 - They fuse into some protozoans to form cirri.

-- Grouped into the category of protozoans, class flagellate, choanocyte cells of Metazoa and in other classes- in plants, in gamete cells, and in algae.
+- These are present in protozoans, choanocyte cells of Metazoa and in other classes- in plants, in gamete cells, and in algae.

 - They are fairly long.